Svalbard Global Seed Vault

 The Svalbard Global Seed Vault (Svalbard globale frøhvelv) is a secure backup facility for the world's crop diversity on the Norwegian island of Spitsbergen in the remote Arctic Svalbard archipelago.
-The Seed Vault provides long-term storage of duplicates of seeds conserved in genebanks around the world.
-This provides security of the world's food supply against the loss of seeds in genebanks due to mismanagement, accident, equipment failures, funding cuts, war, sabotage, disease and natural disasters.
+The Seed Vault provides long-term storage for duplicates of seeds from around the world, conserved in gene banks.
+This provides security of the world's food supply against the loss of seeds in genebanks due to mismanagement, accident, equipment failures, funding cuts, war, sabotage, disease, and natural disasters.
 The Seed Vault is managed under terms spelled out in a tripartite agreement among the Norwegian government, the Crop Trust, and the Nordic Genetic Resource Center (NordGen).

 The Norwegian government entirely funded the Seed Vault's approximately 45 million kr (US$8.8 million in 2008) construction cost.
 Norway and the Crop Trust pay for operational costs.
 Storing seeds in the vault is free to depositors.

-The vault has been depicted in several films and other art forms, including Marcus Paus’ children's opera Children of Ginko.
+As of June 2025, the Seed Vault conserves 1,355,591 accessions, representing more than 13,000 years of agricultural history.

 History

 In 1984, the Nordic Gene Bank (now NordGen) began storing backup Nordic plant germplasm via frozen seeds in an abandoned coal mine outside of Longyearbyen.

-In 2001, the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) was adopted and national governments began to ratify the Treaty soon after.
-The Treaty establishes a multilateral system for plant genetic resources that includes providing access to the materials and providing mechanisms so that those who use the resources can share any derived benefits.
+In 2001, the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) was adopted and national governments began to ratify the treaty soon after.
+The treaty establishes a multilateral system for plant genetic resources that includes providing access to the materials and providing mechanisms so that those who use the resources can share any derived benefits.

-A team led by conservationist Cary Fowler, in association with CGIAR, actively campaigned for the development of the Seed Vault and approached the Norwegian Government.
-They conducted a feasibility study in 2004 and concurred that Svalbard was an appropriate location for long-term storage.
+A team led by conservationist Cary Fowler actively campaigned for the development of the Seed Vault and approached the Norwegian Government.
+Fowler conceptualized the vault, headed the committee that developed the plan for the facility and is the founding chair of the international council that has overseen the vault since its inception.
+The Norwegian Government gave a contract to the Center for International Environment and Development Studies at the Agricultural University of Norway for Fowler’s role and to the Nordic Gene Bank.
+Chaired by Fowler, then a professor at the university and a senior advisor in the CGIAR, the committee included Henry Shands (head of the U.S. national gene bank), William George (an engineer), Bent Skovmand (director of the Nordic Gene Bank), and Geoff Hawtin as an observer.
+The team conducted a feasibility study in 2004 and concurred that Svalbard was an appropriate location for long-term storage.

-Also in 2004, the ITPGRFA entered into force and created the legal framework for having one international security facility.
+Also in 2004, the ITPGRFA entered into force and provided the legal framework for having one international security facility.
 The FAO Commission on Genetic Resources for Food and Agriculture endorsed the initiative and in October 2004 the Norwegian Government committed to fund the Seed Vault and begin the construction.
+In 2006, Geoffrey Hawtin was appointed to prepare a report on technical, administrative and political issues.

 The Seed Vault officially opened on 26 February 2008, although the first seeds arrived in January 2008.